HarryPotterSpells/HarryPotterSpells/README.md

 ## What is HarryPotterSpells? ##

-As the name suggests, this plugin adds spells and more to a Minecraft server.
+As the name suggests, this plugin adds spells and more to a Minecraft server running Bukkit.
 The spells are taken from Harry Potter but this doesn't mean you have to be a Harry Potter server to use it.
 Almost everything in this plugin is configurable, allowing you to make your own Spells plugin.
 You can view the Plugin Metrics stats page [here](http://mcstats.org/plugin/HarryPotterSpells).

 For more information check out our [Bukkit Dev page](http://dev.bukkit.org/server-mods/harrypotterspells).